 When Einstein wrote his paper, two of the units were those of length and time.
 Velocity was measured in terms of these units.
 Einstein defined the velocity of light as a universal constant and thus broke a fundamental rule of science."

 The expediency of "adjustment of measurement units" in order to make the velocity of light propagation independent on the velocity of observer/detector, as well as to make relative velocity reciprocal, was a blatant violation of one of the most basic requirements of the physics-as-a-natural-science, namely the constancy of measurement units and standards.

 While conceivable for abstract, dimensionless, mathematical parameters x, y, z, t, the Lorentz transformation is a physical impossibility if the same parameters and the velocity are physical quantities, defined as numbers times units of measurement.

-Look also: Galeczki, George: The II-nd List of Publications with "About the Person Dr. Georg(e) Galeczki" with Obituary "Dr. George Galeczki Passing"
+Look also: The George Galeczki Page: The II-nd List of Publications with "About the Person Dr. Georg(e) Galeczki" with Obituary "Dr. George Galeczki Passing" (bilingual)